Kruptein/planarally-docs/blog/2021-03-06-release-0.26.0/index.md

 This could lead to multiple problems when interacting with the two floors.

 This is a quick-fix, but shouldn't really impose too many restrictions anyway.

+### File upload interrupts

+A fix has been added to prevent large file uploads to halt after a short period.

+_This was contributed by scoodle on discord!_

 ### token snap on wall leave